shun4midx/FQ-HLL-Keyboard/README.md

 <img src="FQ-HLL_Banner_Cropped.png"/>

+## Description
+The FQ-HLL (Frequency-Quantized HyperLogLog) keyboard is an Android keyboard, that uses the efficient and minimal memory usage [FQ-HLL Autocorrection](https://github.com/shun4midx/FQ-HyperLogLog-Autocorrect) algorithm, which [Shun](https://github.com/shun4midx) took part in creating to become a reality.
+Its main data structure was the cardinality estimator "HLL".
+More specifically, it uses certain properties of HLL's bit registers to simulate different frequencies without needing additional storage.

+Of course, Shun's fascination over algorithms has inspired the FQ-HLL algorithm, since HLL is rarely used in this context.
+Yet, more importantly, he is also dyslexic, and has struggled for years never finding a fitting mobile keyboard for him.
+Autocorrection even by top companies rarely accounted for dyslexics, and oftentimes his typos would not be corrected, unless he manually corrects them himself.
+Surely, this frustration influenced his creation of the FQ-HLL Autocorrection algorithm --- it almost became a perfect depiction of how he reads as a dyslexic person.
+He found he did not require as much brainpower anymore to type with this keyboard due to the more dyslexia-friendly autocorrection suggestions, such as "klof" -> "folk".

+Thus, here we present the FQ-HLL keyboard which uses the fast and low memory FQ-HLL Autocorrection algorithm.
+It's made for everyone but especially dyslexic people in mind, with an autocorrection algorithm that hopefully eases common frustrations with autocorrection.
+FQ-HLL does not require knowledge of any particular language, requiring only a dictionary to achieve high accuracy, which makes it perfect for multilingual users.
+The ability to have custom dictionaries would also be implemented in the future.

 ## Installation

 Download the latest release of the app [here](https://github.com/shun4midx/FQ-HLL-Keyboard/releases/latest), install the apk and head to your phone's keyboard settings.
 Enable `FQ-HLL Keyboard` and switch to the keyboard.